-In many cases, counselors will oversee the detox and rehab process, but they also provide ongoing care after treatment.
+In many cases, substance abuse counselors will oversee the detox and rehab process, but they also provide ongoing care after treatment.
 Duties include evaluating the problem, leading group therapy sessions, teaching healthy coping mechanisms, and helping patients find jobs and get their career back on track.

 What the actual job will look like depends heavily on your education and experience.

-All counselors can expect to assess clients' addictions and behaviors, as well as any other underlying mental health issues.
+All substance abuse counselors can expect to assess clients' addictions and behaviors, as well as any other underlying mental health issues.
 From there, the counselor will develop a plan of action aimed at benefitting not only the client, but their family, friends, and employer.

 Pennsylvania Licensing & Certifications for Associates & Independent Counselors

 Pennsylvania has four primary levels of certification.
 Each level has a different set of requirements they must meet, but the main difference lies in candidates’ education level and how many hours of supervised practice they must complete to earn their certificate.

 Here is a look at the options:

 Certified Associate Addiction Counselor (CAAC)

 This addiction credential does not require a degree, is international in scope and reciprocal, and meets the state staffing requirements.